Ceyed/Authentication_Service_Nodejs/README.md

 #### TODO
 - [x] 3.1: 'Old password' and 'new password' should not be identical
 - [ ] 3.2: Password Regex Validation: numb3r, special ch@r, UPPER, lower
+- [x] 3.3: 'Saved password' and 'hashed old password' should be identical
+- [x] 3.4: Save 'hashed new password'